-Many people assume that erectile dysfunction and premature ejaculation are the same thing.
-But both are very different, and have different treatment options.
+Many people assume that erectile dysfunction and premature ejaculation are the same things.
+But both are very different and have different treatment options.

-If you worry about losing your erection during sex, you focus on your sexual arousal, but find yourself ejaculating too soon.
-If you try to cool yourself down mentally, to delay ejaculation, you face possible loss of erection.
+If you worry about losing your erection during sex, you focus on your sexual arousal but find yourself ejaculating too soon.
+If you try to cool yourself down mentally, to delay ejaculation, you face a possible loss of erection.

 The ensuing anxiety about sex can make your ED and your PE worse.

 ED and PE are different things

 What’s generally behind ED.

 Erectile dysfunction is about inadequate blood flow.
 The reasons behind it can vary greatly, and include cardiovascular disease, metabolic problems, or neurological syndromes.
 Your doctor can help you identify these, and investigate them with you.

 There are quite a few options in treating ED, depending on what’s driving it.
 The standard first-line medications on the market are sildenafil and tadalafil.
 You can ask your doctor about them, and you can start a consultation right here, at Numan, to see whether they’re right for you.

 There can be medical reasons for premature ejaculation, notably hormonal abnormalities or thyroid problems.
 It can also be caused by psychological problems, like anxiety or depression.

 Your doctor or pharmacist may recommend a drug that alters your serotonin levels, which has the effect of delaying the biochemical process that leads to ejaculation.
 Other options include wipes, sprays or condoms which contain a local anaesthetic, which cause reduced sensitivity to sexual stimulation.